-Qualitative Assessment of Acceptability of a Dapivirine Vaginal Ring (VR) and Oral FTC/TDF Use during Pregnancy and Breastfeeding

-Protocol Chair: Ariane van der Straten, PhD, MPH

-Protocol Co-Chair: Petina Musara, BSW
+Qualitative Assessment of Acceptability of a Dapivirine Vaginal Ring (VR) and Oral FTC/TDF Use during Pregnancy and Breastfeeding Protocol Chair: Ariane van der Straten, PhD, MPH Protocol Co-Chair: Petina Musara, BSW Study Product:Not ApplicableDate of First Enrollment:31 May 2018Closed to Accrual2 November 2018 Total Enrolled: 196 focus group discussion (FGD) participants 36 key informant (KI) in-depth interview (IDI) participants Current Status: Closed to follow-up Primary Objectives:

-Study Product: Not Applicable

-Date of First Enrollment: 31 May 2018

-Total Enrolled/Expected: 129 /up to 200 women and men as of 7/31/18;

-9 /up to 40 key informants (KI) as of 7/31/18

-Current Status: Enrolling

-- To explore attitudes about use of a vaginal ring (VR) during pregnancy and lactation, including participants' willingness to use or recommend/support use of a VR during pregnancy and lactation - To explore attitudes about use of oral PrEP during pregnancy and lactation, including participants' willingness to use or recommend/support use of oral PrEP during pregnancy and lactation

-Summary: MTN-041 is a multi-site qualitative acceptability study that will utilize focus group discussions (FGDs) and in-depth interviews (IDIs) to explore the attitudes of community members and key informants (KI) from the community about the use of a VR or oral PrEP during pregnancy and lactation.

-Up to 200 participants will be enrolled in FGDs within the following 3 groups:

-- HIV-uninfected women aged 18-40 who are currently pregnant or breastfeeding, or who were pregnant or breastfeeding within the previous two years; - Men aged 18 or older whose partners are currently pregnant or breastfeeding, or whose partners were pregnant or breastfeeding within the previous two years; and - Maternal and paternal grandmothers whose daughters or daughters-in-law are currently pregnant or breastfeeding, or were pregnant or breastfeeding within the previous two years

-Additionally, MTN-041 will enroll up to 40 KIs (e.g., health providers, midwives, social service providers, local leaders, etc.) to participant in IDIs.
-It is anticipated that this study will enroll the target sample size before the end of Q3 2018.
-A single FGD (or IDI if unable to schedule an FGD) will be conducted with men and women, and a single IDI will be conducted with KIs, to explore topics such as:

-- Use of oral medications and/or vaginal microbicides by pregnant and lactating women - VR and oral PrEP uptake, marketing and other product roll-out issues among pregnant and lactating women - HIV risk during pregnancy and lactation - Sexual activity among pregnant and lactating women - Vaginal practices during pregnancy and lactation

-Clinical Research Sites: Malawi: Blantyre CRS

-South Africa: Wits RHI CRS

-Uganda: MU-JHU Research Collaboration CRS

-Zimbabwe: Zengeza CRS
+• To explore attitudes about use of a vaginal ring (VR) during pregnancy and breastfeeding, including participants' willingness to use or recommend/support use of a VR during pregnancy and breastfeeding To explore attitudes about use of oral PrEP during pregnancy and breastfeeding, including participants' willingness to use or recommend/support use of oral PrEP during pregnancy and breastfeeding Summary: MTN-041 was a multi-site qualitative acceptability study that utilized focus group discussions (FGDs) and in-depth interviews (IDIs) to explore the attitudes of community members and key informants (KI) from the community about the use of a VR or oral PrEP during pregnancy and breastfeeding.
+196 participants were enrolled in FGDs within the following three groups: - HIV-uninfected women aged 18-40 who were pregnant or breastfeeding, or who had been pregnant or breastfeeding within the previous two years; - Men aged 18 or older whose partners were pregnant or breastfeeding, or whose partners had been pregnant or breastfeeding within the previous two years; and - Maternal and paternal grandmothers whose daughters or daughters-in-law were pregnant or breastfeeding, or had been pregnant or breastfeeding within the previous two years Additionally, MTN-041 enrolled 36 KIs (e.g., health providers, midwives, social service providers, local leaders, etc.) to participate in IDIs.
+A single FGD was conducted with men and women, and a single IDI was conducted with KIs, to explore topics such as: - Use of oral medications and/or vaginal microbicides by pregnant and breastfeeding women - VR and oral PrEP uptake, marketing and other product roll-out issues among pregnant and breastfeeding women - HIV risk during pregnancy and breastfeeding - Sexual activity among pregnant and breastfeeding women - Vaginal practices during pregnancy and lactation The first FGD was conducted in May 2018 and the last IDI was conducted in November 2018.
+It is anticipated that preliminary results for this study will be disseminated to the MTN-042 and MTN-043 protocol teams in Q1 2019.
+Clinical Research Sites: Malawi: Blantyre CRS South Africa: Wits RHI CRS Uganda: MU-JHU Research Collaboration CRS Zimbabwe: Zengeza CRS

-MTN-042 (DELIVER)

-Phase 3b, Randomized, Open Label Safety Trial of Dapivirine Vaginal Ring and Oral TRUVADA® Use in Pregnancy
+MTN-042 (Deliver) Phase 3b, Randomized, Open Label Safety Trial of Dapivirine Vaginal Ring and Oral TRUVADA® Use in Pregnancy Protocol Chairs: Katherine Bunge, MD & Bonus Makanani, MBBS, FCOG Protocol Co-Chair: Lee Fairlie, MBChB, FCPaeds Study Product:

+• Dapivirine (25 mg) Vaginal Ring

+• Emtricitabine (FTC)/Tenofovir (TDF) 200 mg/300 mg

+Tablet (Truvada®)

-Protocol Chairs: Protocol Co-Chair: Study Product: Katherine Bunge, MD &amp; Bonus Makanani, MBBS, FCOG Lee Fairlie, MBChB, FCPaeds Dapivirine (25 mg) Vaginal Ring Emtricitabine (FTC)/Tenofovir (TDF) 200 mg/300 mg Tablet (Truvada®) Target Sample Size: Approximately 750 women and their newborns Current Status: In development
+Target Sample Size: Approximately 750 women and their newborns

+Current Status: In development

+Primary Objectives: